 Shifting Skill Sets

-Employers are looking for workers who possess skills such as critical thinking, creativity and originality, problem-solving, and people management.
+Some of the skills which are the current sought by employers include thinking critically and creatively along with having original ideas, solving problems, or managing personnel.
 These skills are less industry-specific, leading to efforts to attract women employed in other industries, especially to managerial roles.
 Having women visible in senior roles also attracts other skilled women to companies, helping to fill the talent gap.
 In the end, changes in the types of available employees as well as evolving technology may result in more women employed in traditionally male-dominated industries.